Open electrical switchboard with breakers and looms of wired conduit on a workbench

 Impact rated for debris from drilling and cable cutting.
 Non-conductive frames mandatory for electrical work.

-Minimum ATPV 5 cal/cm² for general switchboard work.
-Higher rating for boards with fault level >10kA.
+No native AS/NZS arc-rated garment standard exists; the joint ESV/WorkSafe Arc Flash Hazard Management Guideline references the US ASTM F1506 / NFPA 70E framework (the IEC 61482 series is the international equivalent).
+Minimum ATPV 5 cal/cm² for general switchboard work; higher rating for boards with fault level >10kA.
 No synthetic fabrics that can melt onto skin.
-Natural fibre undergarments.
+Natural-fibre undergarments.

 Electrical hazard (EH) rated.
 Non-conductive sole and heel.
 Steel cap for dropped equipment protection.